Instructions on the submission of papers to Information Research

 Whipple, T. (2013, May/June).
 Slaves to the algorithm.
 Intelligent Life. [iPad app.]

 9. Citing social media communications: the published Manual does not have information on citing social media, but there is an APA Style Blog entry, which is of use and whose recommendations will presumably be incorporated in the next edition - http://blog.apastyle.org/apastyle/social-media/

 C. Preparing the html version

-If you are unfamiliar with html, this stage can be undertaken for you for a fee.
+If you are unfamiliar with html, this stage can be undertaken for you for a fee: increasingly funding agencies and universities support open access by paying author charges and you may find that you can recover the fee from your university.
 Please contact the editor at email@example.com for further information.
 Under no circumstances should you use any conversion software in preparing the html version.
 In particular, DO NOT USE the conversion facility within Word.
 This feature can increase the file size by 150% or more and does not link to the Style Sheet used by the journal.
 If you are familiar with html, there is a template for papers at http://informationr.net/ir/template.html, which can be used in any text editor, such as Notepad, or in an html editor such as Dreamweaver or the free editor, HTML Kit.

 A pdf version of these instructions is available here: http://informationr.net/ir/author2.pdf

 Use this list to ensure that your paper meets the journal's requirements.

 Web documents archived